ErinFlyingSkyRocket/DjOpenKB/documentations/DEPLOYMENT_GUIDE.md

 1. Incognito / anonymous request to /home/ returns 404 or forces login according to the login guard.
 2. / displays the login page.
 3. A new local or AD user lands in Regular User and can view published articles.
-4. A user moved to Disabled User cannot complete login or access the wiki.
+4. A user moved to Disabled User loses staff/superuser status, cannot use functions, and is sent to the disabled-account page.
+5. A user in Admin Users becomes staff/superuser and other normal standard role groups are removed.
+6. Removing a user from Admin Users and placing them back into a normal role removes staff/superuser status.
+7. Local users promoted to Admin Users show as Local admin; LDAP users promoted to Admin Users show as LDAP admin.
-5. Article Writer can create and submit an article.
+8. Article Writer can create and submit an article.
-6. Article Manager can approve/reject pending articles.
+9. Article Manager can approve/reject pending articles.
-6. Admin Users are synchronised to Django superuser status and can access /admin/ from the allowed admin network/VPN.
-There is no separate limited Django Admin role.
+10. Admin Users can access admin tools and /admin/ from the allowed admin network/VPN.
-7. /admin/login/ does not expose the normal Django admin login page.
+11. /admin/login/ does not expose the normal Django admin login page.
-8. Search only returns title/keyword matches.
+12. Search only returns title/keyword matches.
-9. Homepage tabs paginate correctly according to the Articles per page setting.
+13. Homepage tabs paginate correctly according to the Articles per page setting.
-10. Keyword suggestion refresh only suggests existing manually-created keywords that exactly appear in the current draft title/body.
+14. Keyword suggestion refresh only suggests existing manually-created keywords that exactly appear in the current draft title/body.
 ```

 ---